rockymount114/Edge-Gap-Flask/readme.md

 ## Features

-- Upload CSV files
+- Upload Gap Tax files
-- Convert CSV to TXT
+- Convert it to TXT (filtered for "C02" only)
-- Download the converted TXT file
+- Download the converted TXT file (this file is ready to be uploaded into Munis, end the file name such as `_123` is the record number)

 ## Installation